junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Is this how he gets to break the djinn's world?
 Dean wonders.

 The black world in front of him tells the answer otherwise.
-His eyes blink blandly, trying to understand the view, then gradually, lights and colors and shapes start to show, like a computer slowly loading the image.
+His eyes blink blankly, trying to understand the view, then gradually, lights and colors and shapes start to show, like a computer slowly loading the image.

 It is the dimension in between.
 He realizes.
 The place that Cas said he is being sliced and spliced, torn apart and merged together, misshaped and reshaped.